Reading Intervention Placement

 What Does Not Make Sense in Terms of Reading Intervention Placement

 1. Placing students in remedial reading classes from the results of standards-based assessments and herding them into a reading intervention class is crazy.
 Students score poorly on standards-based tests for all kinds of reasons.
-Using achievement classifications such as Far Below Basic and Below Basic to place students is especially crazy because the test question pool is inadequate, in terms of sample quality and quantity.
-Standards-based assessments measure student achievement relative to grade-level standards; they are not designed to measure reading-vocabulary abilities, as are normed tests.
+The student data from the PAARC and SBAC Standards-based assessments measure student achievement relative to grade-level standards; they are not designed to measure reading-vocabulary abilities, as are normed tests.
 Additionally, placement based upon the previous annual exam ignores the reading history of the students.
 Finally, in my experience, this placement mixes students who really only require strategic reading intervention with students who need intensive reading intervention.
 Usually, more students wind up in intensive reading intervention classes than what is warranted.

 3. Placing students into a class of 35 students for remedial reading intervention is crazy.
 Any remedial reading class has students in that class for many different reasons, even if the placement criteria make sense.
 Some students have vocabulary deficits; others have decoding issues; others have fluency problems, etc. It’s a given that a remedial reading teacher must differentiate instruction.
 In order to differentiate instruction, the teacher-student ratio has to be manageable and the class size has to be limited.